Welcome To

 When my daughter and I first were attracted to goats, she fell in love with the uniqueness of the LaMancha.
 After going to several shows together, I met my first Obershali.
 I liked their quiet nature and sweet temperment.
 That first Oberhasli was Flylo-Farms Anise *3M, she earned her Jr. leg and first Milking leg as well as her Milking star before her un-timely death.
 Through her I learned about milking before daylight; bottle feeding kids; trying to AI when its freezing cold; DHIR; Linear Apprasial; but mostly, how wonderfully loving the Oberhasli are.

 Like the saying "Goats are like potato chips; you can't have just one!"
 From that megar beginning, the herd has grown to 24 animals, and we have moved from an acre homestead on the St. Johns River to the current spacious farm further from civilized folks!
 The new facilities are goat specific with large paddocks under the shady live oak trees.
-The kid nursery is the best - 1800 sqft of individual chainlink "baby pens" all under roof with drop-down heat lamps.
-The 2008 kidding season was the best year ever!
+The kid nursery is the best - 1800 sqft of individual kidding stalls that turn into "baby pens" all under roof with drop-down heat lamps.

-At Rachelsie Farm, our goats share affections with dogs, chickens, ducks and one cat.
+At Rachelsie Farm, our goats share affections with dogs, chickens, ducks, horses, and a barn cat.
 The benefits of this managrie is that when our goats arrive at the shows, there is little that upsets them.
-I have a Pug for showing and companionship; and working Bloodhounds.
-The Bloodhounds are trained for search and rescue, passive trailing, and farm companions.
+I have a Pug for showing and companionship.
+A new addition to the farm are the Clydesdale Lite horses.
+This breed was developed by breeding down the size of the typical Clydesdale but retaining their wonderful temperament, their classic color and markings, and their "fringe".
+A Clydesdale Lite is 14.2 hands and makes a wonderful driving horse.
 Their size and gentleness make them ideal around the goats.

 With the number of does we milk, I have developed products that use goat's milk.
-In 2007, Rachelsie Farm will market Mild Goat's Milk Feta Cheese.
-This cheese has a smooth texture with just a bit of the Feta 'tang' - wonderful on crackers or crumbled over a greek style salad.
-See our "Products" page for ordering information.
+Rachelsie Farm markets both glycerin base and cold process Goat Milk Soaps; Goat's Milk Feta Cheese; Goat's Milk Cheese Spreads; and Goat's Milk Butter.
+During the Holiday Season, we also market Goat's Milk Fudge.
+The Feta cheese has a smooth texture with just a bit of the Feta 'tang' - wonderful on crackers or crumbled over a Greek style salad.
+In 2011, at the ADGA National Convention Cheese Competition, our Sundried Tomato & Herb Marinated Feta won Reserve Best In Show - Amature Division.
+We also won second place with block Feta, and first place in both Salted and Unsalted Butter.
+Click on the "Products" page to see our "Live Oak Cottage" store for ordering information.

 E-Mail: rachelsie@yahoo.com